Probing the limits of optical cycling in a predissociative diatomic molecule: Predissociation measurement

 \subsection{\B $(v'=1)$ predissociation measurement method}

-For $B(v'=1)$ state, similar to $v'=0$, predissociation is measured within the same framework of stages.
-We design two different methods, each consisting of multiple laser configurations and detection regions, to measure the same quantity.
-In method I, we use six stages, where we always monitor the $X(v''=0)$ population downstream using laser $A^{D}_{0-0}$.
-The aim is to populate $X(v''=1)$ state via an off-diagonal pumping laser $A^{S}_{1-0}$ and perform photon cycling between $X(v''=1)$ and $B(v''=1)$ states.
-We expect to see an increase of $X(v''=0)$ population due to optical cycling.
-We can repump the molecules that remain in $X(v''=1)$ state back to $v''=0$.
-Given the knowledge of the VBRs and after adding up the fractions, population that comes back might not add up to the number that we expect from vibrational loss.
-By ruling out other effects that might cause this difference, we can attribute the loss to $B(v'=1)$ predissociation.
-The details of the six stages can be found in Table \ref{tab:v1 table 1}.
+For the $B(v'=1)$ state, predissociation is {also} measured within the framework of stages.
+We {implement} two different methods, each consisting of multiple laser configurations, to measure the same quantity.
+In method I we use 6 stages, always monitoring the $X(v''=0)$ population downstream using laser $A^{D}_{0-0}$.
+The aim is to populate $X(v''=1)$ via an off-diagonal pumping laser $A^{S}_{1-0}$ and perform {optical} cycling between $X(v''=1)$ and $B(v'=1)$.
+We expect to see an increase of the $X(v''=0)$ population {as a result of the} cycling.
+We repump the molecules remaining in $X(v''=1)$ to $v''=0$. {The recovered} population might {be less than} expected {due to} vibrational loss.
+By ruling out other effects, we attribute the loss to $B(v'=1)$ predissociation.
+The details of the 6 stages {are} in Table \ref{tab:v1 table 1}.

-Method II is different from the previous two cases in a few ways.
-We monitor the $X(v''=1)$ population instead of $v''=0$ such that we can account for the loss to both $v''=0$ and $v''=2$ states with high enough signal-noise ratio (SNR) using laser $B^{D}_{1-1}$.
-We use ten stages in this method, leading to nine measurable ratios.
-And we use seven parameters in total, which means we have more equations than variables.
-To find the optimal solution set in this over-contrained system, we define a least-squared objective function, and use Levenberg-Marquardt algorithm to search for the local minimum in the parameter space with reasonable initial guesses.
+Method II differs in {several} ways.
+We monitor the $X(v''=1)$ population instead of $v''=0$, accounting for loss to both $v''=0$ and $v''=2$ with {a sufficient} signal-to-noise ratio (SNR) using laser $B^{D}_{1-1}$. {The} 10 stages in this method lead to 9 measured ratios.
+And {the 7 required} parameters {imply that there are} more equations than variables.
+To find the optimal solution {of} this over-constrained system, we define a least-squares objective function and use the Levenberg-Marquardt algorithm to search for the local minimum in the parameter space with reasonable initial guesses.